omnixtar/omnixtar.github.io/omnihash/index.md

 - DJSON Decentralised JSON

+DJSON Decentralised JSON is a JSON object or its encoded string where at least one of the fields is an Omnihash, representing the owner of this JSON object.

 At least one signing party / owner

 - Omni*Contract

+Omni*Contract is a DJSON Decentralised JSON where there are at least two signing parties, with optional number of witnesses, all represented by Omnihash.

 At least two signing parties / owners